beetbox/beets/_posts/2016-06-19-sqlite-performance.md

 The pseudo-official position of the beets project is that supporting a new DBMS is probably not worth your time.
 If you're interested in performance, please consider helping to optimize our database *queries* instead.

-There are three reasons I'm unenthusiastic about alternative DBMSes: I'm skeptical that they will actually help performance; it's a clear case of premature optimization; and SQLite is unbeatably convenient.
+There are three reasons I'm unenthusiastic about alternative DBMSes: I'm skeptical that they will actually help performance; it's a clear case of premature optimization; and SQLite is unbeatably convenient for desktop applications like beets.

 ## Workload